open-contracting/standard/docs/primer/how.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Ibq0vEmDDzQ" title="Diving in to OCDS specifics" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-The OCDS defines a unique contracting process as all the actions aimed at concluding one or more contracts.
+The OCDS defines a unique contracting process as all the actions aimed at implementing one or more contracts.
 An individual contracting process has several different stages: **tendering, awarding, contracting** and **implementation.** The OCDS describes a way to model and publish data in a standardized way along entire public contracting processes.

 <div style="width:100%">